murshidazher/dotfiles/README.md

 - [postgresql]()
 - [redis]()

+### Rules of `dev` directory

+> outside the `src` we can have directory such as `sandbox` and etc...

+There are some rules when naming a directory inside the `dev`;
+- all directories are lowercase
+- all directories are kebab case (that I can control)
+- there is a directory named src
+- src contains a directory for each git platform
+- inside each git platform is only repo names

 ### Updating vscode plugin list

 Keeping the plugin list up to date requires manual work (like with Homebrew), and you can update the extension list by running: